JohnLavender474/Shop-Sync/README.md

 ### Shared Shopping List

 The shopping list is accessible to all participating roommates within a specific apartment or household.
 Roommates can add items to the shared shopping list, making it a convenient hub for tracking communal needs.

 ### Purchase Tracking

 Roommates shopping in stores can mark items as purchased, entering the item's price and moving it to the "recently purchased" list.
-Alternatively, multiple items can be selected, marked as purchased, and moved collectively to the "recently purchased" list with a total price.
+Alternatively, multiple items can be selected, marked as purchased, and moved collectively to the " recently purchased" list with a total price.

 ### Cost Settlement